A world where everyone has a decent place to live.

 What We Do

 Habitat for Humanity of Evansville builds houses in partnership with people in need and then sells the houses to homeowner partners.
-Homeowners are selected based on their need for housing, ability to repay and no-profit mortgage, and willingness to partner with Habitat.
-Because of Habitats no-profit loans, the homes are built on volunteer labor, and mortgage payments are affordable for low-income partners.
+Homeowners are selected based on their need for housing, ability to repay a zero-percent APR mortgage, and willingness to partner with Habitat.
+Because of Habitat’s no-profit loans, the homes are built on volunteer labor, and mortgage payments are affordable for low-income partners.

 Where We Work

 Habitat for Humanity of Evansville was founded in 1984 and continues to serve families in Vanderburgh and Posey Counties in Indiana.
 Through a tithing program, Habitat for Humanity of Evansville also funds the building of homes in Jordan and Haiti.

 Habitat for Humanity of Evansville is apart of a global, nonprofit housing organization operated on Christian principles and is dedicated to eliminating substandard housing locally and worldwide by constructing, rehabilitating, and preserving homes.
 We are advocates for fair and just housing policies, and providing training and access to resources to help families improve their shelter conditions.

 Habitat for Humanity of Evansville has an open door policy: All who believe that everyone needs a decent, affordable place to live are welcome to help with the work, regardless of race, religion, age, gender, political views, or any other distinctions that divide people.
 As a matter of policy, Habitat of Humanity International and its affiliated organizations do not proselytize.